Bellingham, Washington: Geography

 The city is situated on Bellingham Bay which is protected by Lummi Island, Portage Island, and the Lummi Peninsula, and opens onto the Strait of Georgia.
 It lies west of Mount Baker and Lake Whatcom (from which it gets its drinking water) and north of the Chuckanut Mountains and the Skagit Valley.
 Whatcom Creek runs through the center of the city.
 Bellingham is 18 mi south of the US-Canada border and 50 mi southeast of Vancouver.

 According to the United States Census Bureau, the city has a total area of 30.511 sqmi, of which, 28.198 sqmi is land and 2.313 sqmi is water.
 The lowest elevations are at sea level along the waterfront.
 Alabama Hill is one of the higher points in the city at about 500 ft.
 Elevations of 800 ft are found near Yew Street Hill north of Lake Padden and near Galbraith Mountain.
 South and eastward of the city limits are taller foothills of the North Cascades mountains.
 Mount Baker is the largest peak in the local area, with a summit elevation of 10778 ft that is only 31 mi from Bellingham Bay.
 Mount Baker is visible from many parts of the city and western Whatcom County.
 Lake Whatcom forms part of the eastern boundary of the city, while many smaller lakes and wetland areas are found around the region.

 Situated at a latitude of 48.75 North, and thus north of the 48°34' parallel, Bellingham is one of only a few cities in the continental United States that experience astronomical twilight for the entire night.
-The phenomenon occurs every year between June 14 and June 28.
+The phenomenon occurs every year between June 14 and 28.

 Bellingham's neighborhoods are Alabama Hill, Barkley, Birchwood, Columbia, Cordata, Cornwall Park, Downtown Central Business District, Edgemoor, Fairhaven, Happy Valley, Irongate, King Mountain, Lettered Streets, Meridian, Puget, Roosevelt, Samish, Sehome, Silver Beach, South, South Hill, Sunnyland, Whatcom Falls, Western Washington University (WWU) (including the campus), and York.